syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Behavior-Settings.md

 ## Distinct List items

 AutoComplete widget provides an option to extract repeating items in the PopUp list.
-By setting EnableDistinct property to ‘True’, you can prevent the duplicate items in the suggestions list.
+By setting EnableDistinct property to ‘true’, you can prevent the duplicate items in the suggestions list.

 ### Steps to enable distinct items